 1. Croatia may not have an extensive beer selection; however, they have great ones, and you can find a cold brew anywhere.
 Each region seemed to have a local brewery they favored.
 Did we mention they are super cheap?
 Grab a cold one at a local restaurant, bar, or cafe for a short break from all your walking.
 We did this in pretty much every town we stopped at.

-3. Croatia has become more popular with tourists due to Game of Thrones fame.
+3. Because of Game of Thrones fame, Croatia has become more popular with tourists.
 Avoid peak seasons as the crowds in places like Dubrovnik and Split can be difficult, and add to that, it can be stifling hot.
 Many coastal cities now have huge cruise ship ports, and some cities, such as Split, have become nearly impassable.
 Early Spring and Fall are ideal.

 4. Croatia is one of the safest countries in the world.
-Defined our own state department in 2020 has the highest rating they can give.
-We never found one place we felt unsafe, even wandering streets late at night.
+Our own U.S. State Department gives it the highest rating it can give.
+We never found one place we felt unsafe, even wandering streets late at night, which we often did.

 5. We found overall that no matter where we were in Croatia, the locals spoke excellent English.
 We found the Croatian language challenging and barely made it past the basics.

 6. Croatia’s bountiful sunshine and warm weather make it an ideal destination for outdoor activities.
 Though we did not partake, it is a country for outdoor activity lovers.
 Some popular choices are ziplining, mountain biking, sailing, snorkeling, scuba, fishing, hiking, and boating…..the opportunities are endless.